PierreSymonPeralta/cv/src/index.md

 ## Professional Summary

-Results-driven Frontend Engineer with 9.5+ years of expertise in architecting and delivering enterprise-scale web applications.
-Demonstrated track record in building framework-agnostic component libraries, automation frameworks, and performance-optimized solutions.
+Results-driven Software Engineer with 9.5+ years of expertise in architecting and delivering enterprise-scale web applications.
+Specialized in frontend development with deep experience in building framework-agnostic component libraries, automation frameworks, and performance-optimized solutions, while also capable of backend and serverless development.
 Passionate about core web technologies and engineering best practices, with experience leading technical initiatives across multiple business domains.

 ## Core Competencies